Hungarian Chocolate Biscuits

 Hot Chocolate Powder

-A little different than using the obvious cocoa powder, but the perfect ingredient for just the right amount of chocolatey-ness that these biscuits need.
+A little different from using the obvious cocoa powder, but the perfect ingredient for just the right amount of chocolatey-ness that these biscuits need.
 There are a lot of varying Hot Chocolate Powders available, many with added sweetness and milk.

 Our choice of Hot Chocolate Powder: Cadbury Drinking Hot Chocolate

-• If you prefer a stronger chocolate flavour, swap out the hot chocolate with cocoa powder.
+โข If you prefer a stronger chocolate flavour, swap out the hot chocolate with cocoa powder.

-• For a matching chocolate butter cream, replace 30g of icing sugar from the butter cream with 30g of drinking chocolate.
+โข For a matching chocolate butter cream, replace 30g of icing sugar from the butter cream with 30g of drinking chocolate.

 For the Biscuits

-- 115 g Butter/Margarine ((at room temperature))
+- 115 g Butter or Margarine (at room temperature)

 - 50 g Caster Sugar

-- 1/2 tsp Vanilla Extract
+- ยฝ tsp Vanilla Extract

 - 130 g Self-raising Flour

-- 30 g Hot Chocolate Powder
+- 30 g Drinking Chocolate Powder

 For the Butter Cream

-- 50 g Butter/Margarine ((at room temperature))
+- 50 g Butter or Margarine (at room temperature)

 - 100 g Icing Sugar

-- Pre-heat your oven to 180°c (160°c for fan-assisted ovens or Gas Mark 4) and grease a couple of baking sheets with a little butter/margarine.
+- Pre-heat your oven to 180ยฐc (160ยฐc for fan-assisted ovens or Gas Mark 4) and grease a couple of baking sheets with a little butter/margarine.
 Set aside.

 - In a large bowl, cream the butter/margarine, sugar and vanilla extract, until light and fluffy.